slsa-framework/slsa/docs/spec/v1.1/index.md

 ---
 title: SLSA specification
 description: SLSA is a specification for describing and incrementally improving supply chain security, established by industry consensus.
 It is organized into a series of levels that describe increasing security guarantees.
-This is the Working Draft of the SLSA specification.
+This is **version 1.1** of the SLSA specification, which defines the SLSA levels.
 ---

 SLSA is a specification for describing and incrementally improving supply chain security, established by industry consensus.
 It is organized into a series of levels that describe increasing security guarantees.

-This is the Working Draft of what the next version of the SLSA specification might be.
-It defines several SLSA levels and tracks, as well as recommended attestation formats, including provenance.
+This is **version 1.1** of the SLSA specification, which defines the SLSA levels and recommended attestation formats, including provenance.

-{%- for section in site.data.nav.draft %}
+{%- for section in site.data.nav.v11 %}
 {%- if section.children %}

 ## {{ section.title }}